-- •Persons at risk of stroke and patients who have had a stroke should be assessed for vascular disease risk factors and lifestyle management issues (diet, sodium intake, exercise, weight, and alcohol intake, and use of oral contraceptives and hormone replacement therapy). - •They should receive information and counseling about possible strategies to modify their lifestyle and risk factors. - •Referrals to appropriate specialists should be made where required to provide more comprehensive assessments and structured programs to manage risk factors.
+- Persons at risk of stroke and patients who have had a stroke should be assessed for vascular disease risk factors, lifestyle management issues (diet, sodium intake, exercise, weight, alcohol intake, smoking), as well as use of oral contraceptives or hormone replacement therapy - Persons at risk of stroke should receive information and counseling about possible strategies to modify their lifestyle and risk factors - Referrals to appropriate specialists should be made where required.
+The specialists may provide more comprehensive assessments and structured programs to manage specific risk factors.